Airix360/contributorUserSync/README.md

 2. Enable the plugin from the OJS site administration dashboard.
 3. Configure the available contributor roles in the plugin settings.

+When no roles are selected, OJS will fall back to the default set of contributor roles.

 ## Usage
 - When enabled, the plugin will automatically create user accounts for new contributors during submission.
 - The "Contributor Role" dropdown in the submission metadata form will only show the roles you select in the plugin settings.